 Barn doors are a great addition to any space in your home.
-Whether it be redesigning your entryway into the kitchen, improving the functionality of your pantry, closing up your entertainment center, or just adding an accent piece to your wall, barn doors have a variety of uses.
+Whether it be redesigning your entryway into the kitchen, improving your pantry's functionality, closing up your entertainment center, or just adding an accent piece to your wall, barn doors have a variety of uses.

-When brainstorming what type of barn door you want to install, you should also consider the style of sliding barn door hardware as well.
-The barn door hardware is a very important aspect of your sliding barn door because it will determine how smooth the door operates as well as the overall style of your barn door.
-Choosing a high-quality barn door hardware kit as a must.
-With so many sliding hardware styles to choose from, MJC & Company (formerly Caldwell Co.) has got you covered.
+When brainstorming what type of barn door you want to install, you should also consider the style of sliding barn door hardware.
+The barn door hardware is an essential aspect of your sliding barn door because it will determine the functionality and overall style of your barn door.

-There are many different styles of barn doors to choose from, including but not limited to the Z type barn door, double Z, double X, one panel, two panels, plank type, and mid rail.
+There are many different barn doors to choose from, including but not limited to the Z type barn door, double Z, double X, one panel, two panels, plank type, and mid-rail.

-This DIY tutorial will cover how to make from scratch quite possibly the most popular style of sliding barn door, the Z type.
+This DIY tutorial will cover how to make one of the most popular types of barn doors, the Z Barn Door.

-The Z Sliding Barn Door is very simple to make and required minimal skill or know-how in construction; however, you will need a few tools and materials to successfully complete this tutorial.
+The Z Sliding Barn Door is straightforward to make and required minimal skill or know-how in construction; however, you will need a few tools and materials to complete this tutorial.

 The Z door style is a traditional and elegant design with added durability.
-The Z brace ensures this door will keep its shape and prevent any warping of the boards.
-It's a solid choice for any room and certainly a great choice if this is your first time building a door.
+The Z brace ensures this door will keep its shape and prevent the boards from warping.
+It's a solid choice for any room and indeed a great option if this is your first time building a door.
 You can't go wrong with this one.

 The Z barn door is a great choice and highly versatile.
-It provides for an easy DIY install and flows seamlessly with many styles of home decor and sliding barn door hardware.
+It provides an easy DIY install and flows seamlessly with many home decor and sliding barn door hardware styles.

 Pair this door design with MJC & Company's Vintage, Classic, or Modern style sliding barn door kits and watch your doorway transform into something beautiful, unique, and personalized.